programer-orest/azure_task_2_create_a_vm/README.md

 3. Verify that web application is running, for that, open in a web browser the following URL: `http://<your-public-ip-DNS-name>:8080`.
 You should see the main page of the todo app.

-4. Run artifacts generation script `scripts/generate-artifacts.ps1`
+4. Run artifacts generation script `scripts/generate-artifacts.ps1`.

-5. Test yourself using the script `scripts/validate-artifacts.ps1`
+5. Test yourself using the script `scripts/validate-artifacts.ps1`.

-6. Submit the solution for a review
+6. Submit the solution for a review.

 7. When the solution is validated, stop the virtual machine.